-International model for the beneficial use of dredged material Poplar Island
+International model for the beneficial use of dredge material

+NOVEMBER 2020

+Poplar Island

-Maryland Environmental Service Terrapin Education and Research Partnership (TERP) A popular and successful program engages Maryland students and teachers in conservation by giving terrapins a "head start" in classrooms.
+Head Start A popular and successful program engages Maryland students and teachers in conservation by giving terrapins a "head start" in classrooms.
 During their time in the classroom, the turtles grow to the size of a 3- to 5-year-old wild terrapin.
 By giving the hatchlings a head start, the students hope to give them a better chance of survival once they are released back into the wild on Poplar Island.

-- 53,200+ Students have participated in MDOT MPA & MES in-class outreach programs and field experiences since 2010 - 16,300+ diamondback terrapins have hatched on Poplar Island since 2002 - 700+ classes have released head start turtles on Poplar Island field trips since 2005 - 2,800+ terrapins have been head started by Maryland students since 2005 (about 200 turtles each year) - 500+ head start turtles have been recaptured on Poplar Island since 2009 ACCESS For information about public tours, visit www.marylandports.com/greenport, poplarislandrestoration.com, or email poplartours@menv.com.
+- 51,800+ Students have participated in MDOT MPA & MES in-class outreach programs and field experiences since 2010 - 14,800+ diamondback terrapins have hatched on Poplar Island since 2002 - 700+ classes have released head start turtles on Poplar Island field trips since 2005 - 2,800+ terrapins have been head started by Maryland students since 2005 (about 200 turtles each year) - 500+ head start turtles have been recaptured on Poplar Island since 2009 ACCESS For information about public tours, visit www.marylandports.com/greenport, poplarislandrestoration.com, or email poplartours@menv.com.

-Since monitoring began, more than 240 species of birds have been observed on or just offshore of Poplar Island.
-Year after year, wildlife including the diamondback terrapin and many species of birds return to the island for vital nesting habitat.
-Poplar Island hosts the largest nesting colonies of both common (State listed as Endangered) and least terns in the Maryland portion of the Chesapeake Bay.
-Poplar Island is a registered monarch waystation providing habitat for migrating monarchs.
-Over 2,000 monarchs have been tagged on the island since 2019.
+Since monitoring began, more than 240 species of birds have been observed.
+Year after year, wildlife including the diamondback terrapin and many species of birds including the common tern (recently State listed as Endangered) return to the island for vital nesting habitat.

-USFWS "My students [have gained] a deeper appreciation of just how important it is for them to protect the Chesapeake Bay and all that it has to offer.
+Chesapeake Bay Program "My students [have gained] a deeper appreciation of just how important it is for them to protect the Chesapeake Bay and all that it has to offer.
 Taking care and raising terrapins to release back into the waters of the bay is one of the highlights of being a fourth grader at Piney Orchard Elementary." -Heidi S. Beall Fourth Grade Teacher Piney Orchard Elementary Anne Arundel County Public Schools